TusarBiomed/Pneumonia-diagnosis/README.md

 # Pneumonia-diagnosis
-Pediatric pneumonia diagnosis from lung X-ray images
+The convolutional neural network to diagnosis pediatric pneumonia from lung X-ray images.
+TensorFlow works in the backend.